philippines69/carlcastroarchives/_posts/2022-07-24-i-tried-motorcycling-not-fun.md

 That was the plan, anyway.
 Never thought it would be this hard.
 They always say "it's just like riding a bicycle."
 It totally did NOT feel like riding a plain ol' bike.
 Controlling the throttle was one thing, now I have to learn 700 different bits and pieces just to 'familiarize' how the whole thing works.
 Nah fam, I don't think I will.

-But anyways, I'll probably do alright.
+But anyway, I'll probably do alright.
 Here's a bike-related meme though.

 <figure> <video width="600px" controls>
 <source src="https://cdn.discordapp.com/attachments/993410728088305734/1001126129924571296/The_level_of_petty_I_aspire_to_be_-_motorcycles.mp4" type="video/mp4">